hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/686_scc_i.md

 had on his person and began to dress Girish Babu with them.
 Then he declared, "Paramhansa-deva used to say our brother is the incarnation of Bhairava (Divine companion of Shiva.).
 There's no distinction between him and us."
 Girish Babu sat speechless all the time.
-A piece of *geruâ* cloth was also brought, and was draped in it and uttered no word of remonstrance.
+A piece of *geruā* cloth was also brought, and was draped in it and uttered no word of remonstrance.
 For he had merged his self fully today in the wishes of his brother disciples.
-Swamiji now said, "Well, G. C., you are to speak to us today about Thâkur (Lord).
+Swamiji now said, "Well, G. C., you are to speak to us today about Thākur (Lord).
 And all of you (turning all round himself) sit quiet and attentive."
 Even then, Girish Babu sat motionless, voiceless like marble, absolutely lost in joy.
 And when at last he opened his lips, he did so to say, "Ah, what can this humble